 Senator Perry (R-Gainesville) has moved the safety raising Booster Seat bill (SB 380) through the Senate without the bill ever receiving a vote against.
 However, in the House, Rep. Drake (R-Panhandle) hasn’t seen fit yet to calendar HB 297 in his Tourism, Infrastructure and Energy Committee.

 Pre-session, there appeared to be interest in addressing the escalating use of the Baker Act and the resultant colossal waste of money dragging children into involuntary mental health evaluation and, due to a range of administrative factors, stays in expensive crisis stabilization units.
-The use of the Baker Act is the new pathway to remove children from school settings for behavior annoying to the school resource officers and administrators, including school-based misdemeanors which could be handled under “civil citation” laws, a criminal justice reform championed by The Children’s Campaign.
+The use of the Baker Act is the new pathway to remove children from school settings for behavior annoying to the school resource officers and administrators, including school-based misdemeanors which could be handled under “civil citation” laws, a criminal justice reform championed by American Children’s Campaign.
 Bills addressing the school based problem appear not to be focused on the negative emotional aftermath on children but more on a “strip down” path addressing parental notification as the primary concern.
 This is a developing story.

 Soon to follow at the capitol will be the debate about the state budget.
 Despite intense criticism of the new Biden administration wafting from Florida through many channels, Florida will receive billions in COVID Relief dollars, even though neither United States Senator (Scott, Rubio) voted for it nor was the House vote any different in that it was split cleanly between party lines.
 These votes in D.C. are in contrast to the 77% of citizens who support COVID Relief.
 Certainly, there are items tucked inside the package that would be better to leave out, but isn’t that true of every federal spending measure?
 The bottom line is that rank and file citizens, families and children need the support, and they need it now.